rtCamp/gutenberg-fields-middleware/README.md

 #### className:

-CSS class name for the wrapper of the input field.
+CSS class name for the input field.

 - Type: `String`
 - Required: No